FOSSClass/AbantOS-Elive/README.md

 ## Elive background/history
 ELIVE BACKGROUND
 Elive, which is a Linux distro based on Debian GNU/Linux, was created in Belgium in the early 2005.
 Elive is known for it's Enlightenment desktop environment, and the heavy use of eye candy.
 Even though Elive has a very decorative looks, it is quite small and fast.
-It all started with the purpose of customizing a Knoppix (which is a bootable live system on CD or flash drive, or DVD, consisting of a representative collection of GNU/Linux software, automatic hardware detection, and support for many graphics cards, sound cards, SCSI and USB devices and other peripherals.)
+It all started with the purpose of customizing a Knoppix (which is a bootable live system on CD/DVD or flash drive, consisting of a representative collection of GNU/Linux software, automatic hardware detection, and support for many graphics cards, sound cards, SCSI and USB devices and other peripherals).
 The initial intentions were to create the Knoppix which will be a Live CD running the Enlightenment and with the designs based in the Evil Entity distro this was called Tezcatlipotix.
 The end result after this research period turned out to be better than what was expected.
 So they decided to make from there on a public version of the new creation.
 Two months after the first public version with the name of Elive came out, and was already directly appearing in Slashdot.
 This was actually just the beginning.
-After the public version was created, Elive founders continued the development with more versions and features.
+After the public version was created, Elive founder continued the development with more versions and features.
 A year later the Elive organisation started asking for donation in order to keep the project running.
-One the good things about Elive is that it’s utilizes Union FS, which allows users to install software packages using Synaptic and/or APT, while the user's computer is running from the Live CD.
-Also Elive comes with a Live CD that allows the user to try the distribution before installing it on the system.
-Elive can be used like any Live CD but but with linmitation odf the features.
-It can also be installed to the hard drive this will give full access to all Elive features.
+One the good things about Elive is that uses an Union FS, which allows users to install software packages using Synaptic and/or APT, while the user's computer is running from the Live CD and also allows the users to try it before installing on the computer which will give full access to all the features.

 ## Elive purpose/objectives